 Upon learning of his death, Samer Anabtawi, a Hope Fund student who recently graduated from Illinois College as the valedictorian of his class, said that Qubain "gave me that one-in-a-lifetime opportunity that has transformed my life….[his] efforts and message will never die."

 To make a contribution, please contact The Hope Foundation, 752 Forge Road, Lexington, Virginia 24450.

-Dale Sprusansky is the Washington Report's editorial assisstant.
+Dale Sprusansky is the Washington Report on Middle East Affairs,'s editorial assisstant.